hikurangi/coding-challenge/readme.md

   * padding: 14px
   * triangle: equilateral, 8px each side
 * "Choose your avatar" title
-  * font: 'Source Sans Pro' (use the google font)
   * color: rgb(249, 249, 249)
   * size: 16px
   * margin top and bottom: 14px

 ### Instructions:

 * This is going to be a react component which is being passed just one property: the list of available avatars.
 This list contains the src of the image file, the avatar label and a unique avatar id.
 The number of avatars can vary (let's say up to 12).
-For this example please use the following array:
+For this example please use the initial avatars provided in the reducer.

-(you may adjust the paths to your needs of course)
+A basic react/redux app has been setup, it can be started via command line with `yarn start` and it will run on port 3000.
+There are some actions already provided to update the state in `src/actions` and a basic reducer with an initial state including a default avatar and the source for the other choices in `src/reducers`, since we're more interested in the UI itself than the tooling 😊.

+Feel free to change anything you want, and if you have any questions you can hit me up at sam.simmons@koordinates.com

 * Requested browser compatibility: IE11 and up, current versions of Chrome, FF, Safari
 * You may split up the main component in as many sub-components as you see fit
-* The whole component must also be fully usable when just using a keyboard
 * Think of it as a component that will end up in a large, scalable react app.
 Consider this when writing HTML and CSS as well.
 * You're free to use as many third party JS libraries that you see fit
-* You're NOT allowed to use any third party CSS libraries
-* You're free to use any build tools that you like (including CSS pre/post-processors).
-Do not focus on the tooling though.
-Choose tools that get you going quickly (when you're unsure, [create-react-app](https://github.com/facebookincubator/create-react-app/) might work well for you).
-* Only use the image assets given in this repository and do not modify the files in any way
-* Use proper semantics when writing HTML (for example: the avatar list has to be a `<ul>` and all the children just `<li>` elements)

 ### Lots of extra :gem:s if you provide

-* A suite of unit tests written for this component using your favourite testing toolchain
+* Extra care taken with accessibility
+* Tests 🎉
+* Nice animation when the menu opens/closes

 ### How to submit your results:

 * The results have to be shared as a git repository
 * You can either create a private repository on your favourite git hosting provider (github, gitlab, bitbucket) and then give access to
-  * chris@colony.io
-  * raul@colony.io
+  * sam.simmons@koordinates.com
-* Or create a public repository and send the link to both of these email addresses
+* Or create a public repository and send the link to that email addresses
-* Or send the whole repository, zipped (including the `.git` directory) to both of these email addresses
+* Or send the whole repository, zipped (including the `.git` directory) to that email address
-* Important note: please only submit your work when it is completely done!

-Happy coding! :heart:

 ### Attributions